PoncinMatthieu/DIY-Boffer/first_boffer_shield.md

 ## Wrap up
-Then to protect the padding from bad weather and for stealth at night, some black fabric :p (TODO COST)
+Then to protect the padding from bad weather and for stealth at night, I added black fabric :p

+The fabric was 14.28€ the 1.2x1.2 meters.
 ![image](/img/shield/IMG_3149.JPG)
 ![image](/img/shield/IMG_3150.JPG)
 ![image](/img/shield/IMG_3151.JPG)